 The oak must be sustainably sourced, often from France, but this could also be from England.

-5. Find the best supplier for your oak frame garden building
+5. Find the best supplier for your oak frame garden room

 Green oak needs no chemical treatments or preservatives and using local suppliers can lessen the environmental impact of transportation.
 Most suppliers of oak framed buildings are keen to promote the idea of individually designed, bespoke buildings.